katherinew5896/sep11-freedom-project/tool/learning-log.md

 This is what we did for LL6 and we are planning on changing the texture and adding music to it for the next LL.

+LL9
+3/8/25

+So for the LL9 I had to learn how to size and resize something since when I was doing it last time I didn't change the size of anything and it could be important.
+So I learned how to change the size of a character and the background.
+So as you can see here everything changes when changing the numbers.

 <!--
 * Links you used today (websites, videos, etc)
 * Things you tried, progress you made, etc